t-a-g-o/flare-dashboard/README.md

    ```shell
    sudo python3 app.py
    ```

-# More information
-**By default, the dashboard will be hosted on port 2 and the login will be admin:admin** **To lock the dashboard, add "/logout" at the end of the server address** *Ex: http :// 10.0.0.1/logout* I will be working on this webapp more and more to make it way nicer and include a lot more functions, I just wanted to do this to see if it was possible with the knowledge I have.
+**By default, the dashboard will be hosted on port 2 and the login will be admin:admin**

 # License
 This project is published under the [MIT license](./LICENSE)